 3. Remove the rear seat cushion.

-4. Remove the center protective cover over the automatic leveler.
+4. Remove the protective cover from the center above the automatic equalizer.

-5. Pre-tension the equalizer by inserting an Allen key into its center and turning it about half a turn to the right (see fig. 12.27).
-At the same time, press down at the same time so that the eccentric lock 3 snaps into place with the spring 4.
-Then release the engagement again with a screwdriver.
+5. Create a pre-tension on the equalizer by inserting an Allen key into the center of the equalizer and turning it about half a turn to the right (see fig. 12.27).
+At the same time, press down so that the eccentric lock 3 snaps into place with the spring 4.
+Then release the engagement again using a screwdriver.

 6. Disengage return spring 5.

-8. Remove the rear cables 1 and 3 from the lever, unfasten and slide into the exit holes.
+8. Remove rear cables 1 and 3 from the lever, unfasten and push into the outlet holes.

-9. Release each cable from the shoe drive lever in the rear wheel brake.
-To do this, remove the latch.
+9. Release each cable from the brake shoe drive lever in the rear wheel brake mechanism.
+To do this, remove the retainer.

-10. Remove the self-locking bolt from the inside.
-Remove the rope.
+10. Loosen the self-locking bolt from the inside.
+Remove the cable.

-11. After reassembly, loosen the auto leveler and adjust the parking brake.
+11. After reassembly, loosen the tension of the automatic equalizer and adjust the parking brake.